Adnan Aamir

 Publications

-Adnan Aamir is a journalist, researcher and analyst based in Quetta, Pakistan.
+Adnan Aamir is a journalist, researcher, and commentator based in Islamabad, Pakistan.
 He covers politics, economy, development, conflict, and security.
-His area of focus is the conflict in Balochistan and the Chinese projects in Pakistan.
-He has written for Financial Times, South China Morning Post, Asia Times, China-US Focus, Business Standard, among others.
+His area of focus includes the conflict and the Chinese projects in Pakistan.
+He has written for Nikkei Asia, Financial Times, South China Morning Post, Asia Times, China-US Focus, and Business Standard, among others.

-Adnan is also founder and Editor of Balochistan Voices, a community based online newspaper covering the issues of Balochistan that are ignored by mainstream media.
-He won Agahi Award for Journalist of the year in Business and Economy category in 2016, and was also a winner of Reporting on Delimitation Award 2018.
-Adnan was a Chevening South Asian Journalism Fellow 2018 at University of Westminster, London.
+Adnan is also the founder and Editor of Balochistan Voices, a community-based online newspaper covering the issues of Balochistan that are ignored by mainstream media.
+He has won eight journalism awards, including the Best in Business Award from the Society for Advancing Business Editing and Writing, Association for Business Journalists (USA).
+Adnan was a Chevening South Asian Journalism Fellow in 2018 at the University of Westminster, London.

 Pakistan pulls the data plug